Good Hotel Guide Review

-sitting room, bar, café/bistro, free Wi-Fi, unsuitable for disabled.
+sitting room, bar, café/bistro, small patio, in-room TV (Freeview), free Wi-Fi, unsuitable for wheelchair users.

 in public rooms.